codejutsu1/laravel-paystack-transfer/README.md

     composer require codejutsu1/laravel-paystack-transfer
     ```

--`Optional` you can publish the config file via this command:
+- `Optional` you can publish the config file via this command:

     ```bash
     php artisan paystack-transfer:install